Appendicitis Surgery and Screening in Singapore

 MBBS (SG) • MMed (Surg) • MRCS (Ire) • FRCSEd (Gen) • FAMS (Surg)

-Dr Thng Yongxian is a dual fellowship-trained Hepatopancreatobiliary & General Surgeon who has performed over 6000 surgical procedures.
+Dr Thng Yongxian is a dual fellowship-trained hepatobiliary surgeon in Singapore who has performed over 6000 surgical procedures.

 He pursued his subspecialty training in Hepatopancreatobiliary surgery first in the Department of Hepatopancreatobiliary Surgery, Singapore General Hospital.
 Following this, he completed a clinical fellowship in Minimally Invasive Hepatopancreatobiliary Surgery at Seoul National University Hospital in Bundang, South Korea.

-Dr Thng set up and pioneered the Minimally invasive surgery program for his hospital in complex liver and pancreas cases.
-His surgeries were featured on live national television.
-His surgical videos have also been presented at international surgical conferences.
+Dr Thng set up and pioneered the Minimally Invasive surgery programme for his hospital in complex liver and pancreas cases.
+His surgeries were featured on live national television, while his surgical videos have been presented at international surgical conferences.
 He also pioneered the use of capsule colonoscopy for colorectal screening.

 Dr Thng has served on various committees at hospital, cluster and ministry level.
-Dr Thng served as a member of the Ministry of Health (MOH) Laparoscopic cholecystectomy Clinician workgroup for value-driven care (VDC).
+He was a member of the Ministry of Health (MOH) Laparoscopic Cholecystectomy Clinician workgroup for value-driven care (VDC).

 Patient Information

-Frequently Asked Questions
+Frequently Asked Questions About Appendix Surgery in Singapore

 If the appendix bursts and infection spreads in the abdomen, immediate surgery is needed to remove the appendix and clean the abdominal cavity.

 If a ruptured appendix leads to an abscess (a pocket of infection), your surgeon will drain the abscess and prescribe antibiotics to clear the infection.
+The appendectomy will usually be performed after the infection is under control.
+However, in some cases, the appendix may be removed immediately after the abscess is drained.

 Our clinic can assist with pre-approvals, claims, and necessary documentation to streamline the process.